How to Change a WordPress Theme ‒ A Step-by-Step Guide + How It Can Help

 Here’s how to activate your new theme via the phpMyAdmin database:

 1. Access your database via hPanel.
-Go to Websites Manage Databases phpMyAdmin.
+Go to Websites Dashboard Databases phpMyAdmin.
 On the panel, click Enter phpMyAdmin.

 hPanels' phpMyAdmin subsection